mvadari/xrpl-docs/Atomic.md

 This is unnecessary, since that is equivalent to submitting the transactions normally.

-### A.4: Why do I need to include sequence numbers in the transactions?
-How do I handle situations where one transaction might fail but the next might succeed?

-Sequence numbers need to be included to avoid hash collisions with multiple identical transactions.
-Otherwise, e.g. two payment transactions for 1 XRP to the same account (for, say, a platform fee) would have the same contents and therefore the same hash.

-To handle cases where sequence numbers may need to be "skipped", [tickets](https://xrpl.org/docs/concepts/accounts/tickets/) can be used.

-### A.5: Would this feature enable greater frontrunning abilities?
+### A.4: Would this feature enable greater frontrunning abilities?

 That is definitely a concern.
 Ways to mitigate this are still being investigated.
 Some potential answers:
 * Charge for more extensive path usage
 * Have higher fees for atomic transactions
 * Submit the atomic transactions at the end of the ledger

-### A.6: What error is returned if all the transactions fail in an `OR`/`BATCH` transaction?
+### A.5: What error is returned if all the transactions fail in an `OR`/`BATCH` transaction?

 A general error, `temBATCH_FAILED`/`tecBATCH_FAILED`, will be returned.
 A list of all the return codes encountered for the transactions that were processed will be included in the metadata, for easier debugging.

-### A.7: Can another account sign/pay for the outer transaction if they don't have any of the inner transactions?
+### A.6: Can another account sign/pay for the outer transaction if they don't have any of the inner transactions?

 If there are multiple parties in the inner transactions, yes.
 Otherwise, no. This is because in a single party `Atomic` transaction, the inner transaction's signoff is provided by `AtomicSigners`.

-### A.8: How is the `BATCH` atomicity type any different than existing behavior with sequence numbers?
+### A.7: How is the `BATCH` atomicity type any different than existing behavior with sequence numbers?

 Right now, if you submit a series of transactions with consecutive sequence numbers without the use of tickets or `Atomic`, then if one fails in the middle, all subsequent transactions will also fail due to incorrect sequence numbers (since the one that failed would have the next sequence numbers).

 The difference between the `BATCH` atomicity type and this existing behavior is that right now, the subsequent transactions will only fail with a non-`tec` error code.
 If the failed transaction receives an error code starting with `tec`, then a fee is claimed and a sequence number is consumed, and the subsequent transactions will still be processed as usual.

-### A.9: How does this work in conjunction with [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144)?
+### A.8: How does this work in conjunction with [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144)?
 If I give a signer list powers over the `Atomic` transaction, can it effectively run all transaction types?

 The answer to this question is still being investigated.
 Some potential answers:
 * All signer lists should have access to this transaction but only for the transaction types they have powers over
 * Only the global signer list can have access to this transaction

-### A.10: Why not call this transaction `Batch`?
+### A.9: Why not call this transaction `Batch`?

 It has greater capabilities than just batching transactions.

-### A.11: What if I want some error code types to be allowed to proceed, just as `tesSUCCESS` would, in e.g. an `ALL` case?
+### A.10: What if I want some error code types to be allowed to proceed, just as `tesSUCCESS` would, in e.g. an `ALL` case?

 This was deemed unnecessary.
 If you have a need for this, please provide example use-cases.

-### A.12: What if I want the `Atomic` transaction signer to handle the fees for the inner transactions?
+### A.11: What if I want the `Atomic` transaction signer to handle the fees for the inner transactions?

 That is not supported in this version of the spec.
 This is due to the added complexity of passing info about who is paying the fee down the stack.